JACGWD/Responsive-Design/bioblitz/instructions.md

         section.how h2 {}

-        section.why {}
+        section.why {margin-bottom: 0;} /* last section */

         section.why h2 {}

         footer {}

+### 2.7 LoveHA Rules

+In this section, define the colors and visual attributes of text links.
+For example:

+#### Example

+        header a:link {color: white; text-decoration: none;}
+        header a:visited  {color: rgb(220, 218, 218);}
+        header a:hover  {text-decoration: underline;}
+        header a:active {color: magenta;}

+#### Required CSS selectors

+        header a:link {}
+        header a:visited  {}
+        header a:hover  {}
+        header a:active {}

+        main a:link  {}
+        main a:visited  {}
+        main a:hover  {}
+        main a:active  {}

         footer a:link  {}
         footer a:visited  {}
         footer a:hover  {}
         footer a:active  {}

+Remember that the LoveHA rule not only defines colors but also defines basic interactivity.
+Effects like hover or states like visited give the user feedback about how they are using the page and where in the site they have been.
+Choose the colors and effects to best guide the user in visiting the site.

-### Heights, Widths, Margins & Padding
+### 2.8 Heights, Widths, Margins & Padding

-The most important part of the design-for-mobile process is spacing elements apart.
+The most important part of the design-for-mobile process is **spacing elements apart**.

 - Add whitespace on the left and right edges so elements do not touch the edge of the screen.
   - padding: 1rem; on body {} or div.wrapper {}